Assistant Professor of Teaching of Theatre, Film, and Media Arts

 - AB (BA) Mount Holyoke College

-As a dance artist, Mozingo has performed and presented her choreography both nationally and internationally.
+As a dance theatre artist, Mozingo has performed and presented her choreography both nationally and internationally.
 She has worked with a variety of contemporary choreographers including Lizbeth Goodman, Jan Van Dyke, J Hammons, Susan Van Pelt, Kathryn Karipides, and Kelly Holt.
 Her dance background includes training in Cunningham, Limón, Hawkins, Wigman, and Laban dance techniques.
-Focusing on narrative, visual imagery, and the fusion of choreographic form and thematic content, Mozingo's choreography demonstrates her combined passion for contemporary dance and theatre and her ongoing interest in interdisciplinary collaboration.
+Focusing on narrative, visual imagery, and the fusion of choreographic form and thematic content, Mozingo's choreography demonstrates her combined passion for contemporary dance and theatre and her ongoing interest in interdisciplinary performance.